On Extinction and Futility: Death Stranding Review

 One of the most poignant moments in the game involves the culmination of Sam and BB’s relationship, which came after the narrative climax and had me reaching for tissues.

-Death Stranding is flawed, as all games are.
+All video games are flawed and Death Stranding is no exception.
 The script can be clunky, and Kojima’s penchant for convoluted character development still remains.
-However, the genius of Death Stranding is in its use of 20th century existentialist philosophy to capture the essence of the digital age by using gameplay to manifest our collective pathos.
+However, the genius of Death Stranding is in it use of existentialist philosophy to capture the spirit of the digital age by using gameplay to manifest our collective struggles.

 What I took from this game is that though things might seem bleak, none of us are alone in our struggles.
 We have to take things day by day and work together towards making a better tomorrow.
 Nothing is truly futile.